Sculpture

 View the video

-Ecologist Nick Brokaw introduces Vonn and his pandemic woodcarving Eve and Adam
+Ecologist Nick Brokaw introduces Vonn and his pandemic woodcarving, Eve and Adam

 Algunas Obras en Puerto Rico